 4.2 Base Wage Increases

 In the event the State provides a general increase during the term of this Agreement to classifications on the Washington State General Service Salary Schedule and/or the N1 Salary Schedule, employees covered by this Agreement will receive the same general increase; provided that this provision will be implemented only if the State includes funding for such increases in its allocation to the University.
+If any other non-uniformed classified employees of the University represented by another union receive general compensation increases at a higher percentage than those included in this Agreement, employees covered by this Agreement will receive the same percentage general increases.

 4.3 New Employees